 In 2015, after PET’s participation at the COP21 in Paris, PET produced a first Carbon Footprint Assessment.
 This showed an average Findhorn Community Carbon Footprint of 9.5 tonnes of CO2e/capita/year – effectively the UK average.
-We aim to re-calculate & publish this report annually.
+We want to re-calculate & publish this report annually.
 Click here for the definition…

 In 2016 PET started to fundraised £500,000+ for a further six affordable units at West Whins in the Park.
-Building and the social Allocation process took place in spring 2017, and the Community members receive their front door keys on 1/12/2017!
+Building and the social Allocation process took place in spring 2017, and the Community members received their front door keys on 1/12/2017.
 Our Community-owned PETmanaged assets continue to rise.

 In this way, the Foundation, Ecovillage, wider Community members, and their guests and friends can

 (i) learn to appreciate the personally attributable, actual CO2 impac£ of their normal activities and

 (ii) TRULY offset this ACTUAL impact — now!

 In February 2018 the Findhorn Foundation linked our Carbon Offsetting service to their website “so residents and visitors can offset the carbon emissions created by their travelling to and from Findhorn as well as other lifestyle and business carbon emissions.”